-If you've never read poems about sandwiches, you're in for a special treat.
+Poems about sandwiches are pretty rare, I think, so if you've never read a poem about a sandwich, you're in for a special treat.
 Literally, that is.
 Have a seat, grab a napkin, and let's have some fun.

 They're both by Shel Silverstein.
 Check them out and let us know what you think.
 You maybe tempted to run to the kitchen - or the nearest fast-food restaurant to make (or buy) yourself a delicious sandwich.
 So read these poems at your own risk.

 The first one reads more like a short story, I think, so here you go!

 by Shel Silverstein (1932-1999)

 I’ll sing you a story of a silly young king